egilh/title-poster/README.md

 # title-poster
-**Simple IRRSI script for fetching URL's and posting the title in channel**
+**Simple IRSSI script for fetching URL's and posting the title in channel**
 > requires libmojolicious-perl